 Founder of The Biozygotic Framework™

 Theo A. Cope holds a MA and PhD in Psychology.
-He is a certified Positive & Transcultural Psychotherapist & Counselor with over 20 years providing counseling, therapy and transitioned into coaching.
+He is a certified Positive Psychotherapist (PPT after Peseschkian, 1977™) & Counselor with over 20 years providing support, and transitioned into education & coaching.
 From 2014–2017 and 2018–2022, he worked as a Psychotherapist in a private hospital in Beijing, China, serving as Head of the Mental Health Department at Raffles Hospital for his final two years.
 He has also worked with Calm International as a therapist.

 Dr. Cope has worked with people — ages 8–78 — from over 50 countries, with diverse backgrounds and goals including: goal-setting, time management, self-actualization, depression, anxiety, adjustment disorders, eating disorders, self-harm, cross-cultural relationships, major life transitions, and works with individuals, couples, groups, and families.
 He is also a certified "Stress Surfing" instructor using the model of Dr. Ivan Kirillov.

 Personal statement: I strive to bridge the gap between rigorous philosophical theory (Zubiri), intercultural psychotherapy, mindfulness practices, and embodied neuroscience.
-Building on the mathematics of John Gottman — from The Mathematics of Marriage — I developed the BZE to help individuals who have found traditional dualistic approaches insufficient and are open to a more integrative stance.
+Building on the mathematics of John Gottman — from The Mathematics of Marriage — the BZE was developed to assist individuals who have found dualistic approaches insufficient and are open to a more integrative stance.

 Supporting and empowering you and your social-psychosomatic wellbeing.
 My coaching style is pragmatic, analytical, empathetic, and grounded in the reality that our bodies and our histories are constitutively entangled.
-I work with clients to enhance their skills, map their specific structural challenges, understand their personal life history and its impact on wellbeing, and build sustainable, integrated capacity.
+I work with clients to enhance their skills, map their specific structural challenges, understand their personal life history and its impact on wellbeing, and build sustainable, integrated capacity for their goals.

 Supporting and empowering your social-psychosomatic wellbeing.